me9hanics/PainterPalette/README.md

 <div align="center">
   <img src="https://github.com/me9hanics/ArtProject/assets/82604073/7690b7fc-b46e-4e27-ae98-7aa8bc046dc5" width=90% alt="Time-and-place network" >
   <br> <b>Figure 1:</b> Painters connected based on time and place (roughly if they painted at the same places at the same time), arranged in birth year order.
 The color of the nodes represents the movement most common in the painter's styles.
+An updated, more accurate and larger version of this network is visualized <a href="https://raw.githubusercontent.com/me9hanics/ArtProject/main/analysis/images/3000_painters_connected_by_locations_communities_2.png">here</a>, but not ordered by time, unlike above.
 </div>

 <div align="center">